MS3Inc/datasonnet-mapper/README.md

 If a build fails, make a new push, which will trigger the new build with the necessary version information.
 If a tagged build fails, tick the patch version into a new tag and push that to trigger the new build.

+## Testing

+Normal unit tests should be ran just like normal Junit tests with `mvn clean test` Benchmarks however, are ran with `mvn clean package -DskipTests exec:exec@benchmarks`